 Some of the well-known artists who participated in the Pre-Raphaelite movement were Rossetti, Holman Hunt, Millais, Morris and Edward Bourne Jones.
-There is a flourishing international society which studies and promotes the work of the Pre-Raphaelite artists.
-They host lectures and publish a magazine called The Review three times a year and their American branch has a newsletter all its own.
+There is a flourishing internatonal society which studies and promotes the work of the Pre-Raphaelite artists.
+They host lectures and publish a magazine three times a year.
+Their American branch has a newsletter all its own.
 I am thrilled to have my story about Caroline Fitzgerald on page 3 in the current issue of that newsletter.

 Other posts about the 100 Masters……….